-Karen was a Parent Governor at her sons’ primary school in Skidby for 8 years, 7 as Vice-Chair of Governors and finally as Chair.
-She was the Link Governor with responsibilities for Quality of Teaching, Leadership and Management (Raise online).
+Karen was a Parent Governor at her sons’ primary school in Skidby for eight years, seven as Vice-Chair of Governors and finally as Chair.
+She was the Link Governor with responsibilities for Quality of Teaching, Leadership and Management (Raise online)

-Karen also worked in the science department of a local Secondary School for 3 years which afforded her an invaluable insight into the workings and expectations of Secondary education.
+Karen also worked in the science department of a local secondary school for three years, which afforded her an invaluable insight into the workings and expectations of Secondary education.

 Louise has worked in Marketing, PR and Sales for 25 years.
 Her work involves communicating with a wide variety of customers, suppliers, press and other contacts around the world.

 Louise has been involved with the charity The Lullaby Trust; she is one of the charity’s media parents and has been involved with many fundraising events and challenges for the Trust.
 Her experience has afforded her experience in event management and organisation.